 “And We have enjoined upon man concerning his parents.
 His mother bears him in weakness upon weakness, and his weaning is in two years.
 Give thanks unto Me and unto thy parents.
 Unto Me is the journeying.”
 (Luqman 31:14)

-To fully benefit from your elders’ advice, you can practice these communication tips to make things go as smooth as possible:
+To fully benefit from your elders’ advice, you can practice these communication tips to make things go as smoothly as possible:

 1 – Ask for clarification.
-Don’t get their drift?
+Don’t you get their drift?
 Ask your adviser to explain themselves.
-Be patient, this will be worth it.
+Be patient; this will be worth it.

 3 – Watch your body language.
-This could be completely unintentional, but rolling your eyes, crossing your arms and fidgeting could all come across as impatience and annoyance to the person trying to advise you towards the better.
-So guard your body language.
+This could be completely unintentional, but rolling your eyes, crossing your arms, and fidgeting could all come across as impatience and annoyance to the person trying to advise you for the better.